AvikNayak22/searxyz/README.md

 # Searxyz
-Searxyz is a web application that allows users to perform custom web searches.
-It provides search results from a variety of sources, including text and images.
-This project is built with React and integrates with the Google Custom Search API.
+Searxyz is a React-based website designed to offer users a personalized search experience with the help of Custom Search JSON API.

 ## Features
 - Perform text and image searches.